ignfab/building-roof-pipeline/README.md

 ## Running this project

 A simple Python pipeline script is provided.
-The following command will test import and transform of a DMS extract.
+The following command will test import and transform of a DSM extract.

 ```
 (roof) python3 pipeline.py